The New Perspective on Paul

 i.e. the righteousness of God through faith of Jesus Christ to all believers, for there is no distinction.

 Traditional: Now this righteousness is received by every person as God’s gift the moment they believe in Jesus Christ.
 Every believer is in a saving union with Jesus; and as a result of this union, they receive this gift.
 Furthermore, this gift is given to any person who believes in Jesus regardless of their ethnicity.
 (Galatians 3:28) Where there is faith in Jesus, there is justification.
-It is that simple. | New Perspective: On the contrary, we do not see God’s faithfulness by a careful obedience to the law of Moses.
-Not at all; God has set forth His faithfulness but only those can see it who have come to place their faith and trust in Jesus Christ.
-That is why your ethnicity makes no difference.
-You do not need to become a proselyte to the Jewish religion in order to worship God’s faithfulness.
+It is that simple.
+New Perspective: We do not see God’s faithfulness by trying hard to be a good Jew.
+On the contrary, God’s faithfulness is seen by us when we see the faithfulness of Jesus.
+He is the One who has perfectly done all of God’s will and has been the perfectly faithful and loyal covenant partner.
+It is through the work of this perfect covenant Partner that God has brought salvation to the world.
+Everyone who places their full confidence and trust in Him finds favor with God regardless of who they are or what they have done in their life.
+You do not need to become a proselyte to the Jewish religion in order to see God’s faithfulness.
 Jew or gentile, slave or free, man or woman, any person can see it simply by coming to Christ and embracing Him in faith.
-(Galatians 3:28) |
+(Galatians 3:28)

 Comments: